akienzle32/nba-etl/README.md

 Python's Beautiful Soup library.
 Then, I clean and perform a few transformations on it using pandas.
 Finally, I load the transformed data into a Postgres database.

-The script for the ETL process can be accessed within the dags directory.
+The script for the ETL process can be accessed within airflow/dags.